jupiterpluvius/arnobius-adversusnationes/Introduction.md

     Sicca, the town in which Arnobius taught rhetoric, was known as a major Christian center.

     Participation in Persecution
-    Christianity was persecuted by the Romans throughout its existence to promote uniformity and Christians in Africa persecuted intermittently from 180-305 pg 387 "In assessing the strength and effects of persecution, one must recognize that not all Christians in every area of the empire were persecuted at the same time in the same way.
-Even imperial edicts designed to promote empire-wide uniformity depended upon local enforcement which may have been sporadic or non-existent in one place while sustained and severe elsewhere.

-    During the persecution, "the ambient ideal of human sacriﬁce, whether in war or at the altar, supported the Christian notion of the acceptability of offering one’s life in ﬁdelity, but it should be noted that no motifs of human sacriﬁce directly color martyrdom narratives"
+    Christianity was persecuted by the Romans throughout its existence to promote uniformity and keep the *pax deorum* of the Roman Empire.
+As a result, African Christians were persecuted intermittently from 180-305 CE, even by the African emperor Septimius Severus who declared Christianity illegal.
+The evidence suggests that, while some African Christians complied with the Roman demands of sacrifice and paganism, others were staunch in the face of adversity.
+Many Africans still believed in "the ambient ideal of human sacriﬁce, whether in war or at the altar, support[ing] the Christian notion of the acceptability of offering one’s life in ﬁdelity- but it should be noted that no motifs of human sacriﬁce directly color martyrdom narratives."
+There are many stories of martyrdoms that were publicized as *acta* to inspire other Christians.
+Not even the educated elite were spared, as the author Cyprian was executed in 258 for his status as a Christian.
+Christians also fought back against the persecution by writing apologetics of Christianity and polemics against paganism that declared the utter absurdity of traditional cult worship.
+The Christians felt they were morally upright in this situation, so they continued to fight against the pagan establishment.

-    Had many martyrdom stories, like proconsul treating nicely but Christians would not worship the emperor pg 388 Septimius Severus made Christianity illegal pg 388 Persecuted during the 250s by Decius during time of trouble to ensure pax deorum.
-Many Christians were exiled or killed pg 389
-    Valerian enacted many practices that hurt Christians, like not allowing Christians  pg 390 Cyprian was executed in 258 for his status pg 390 many martyrs and confessors were held in high esteem leading up to Diocletian pg 391 Christians rationalized their fidelity with Apologetic works- wrote absurdity of traditional cults pg 392 "Christians claimed to be plain-living and morally upright.
-Their lack of ease with the ambient culture played out in paradoxical ways.
-Tertullian’s expressed disdain for philosophy and dialectic (Spect.
-18, An.
-3) and Arnobius’ rejection of rhetoric (Adv. nat.
-1.59) are summed up in Tertullian’s famous aphorism, ‘What is there in common between Athens and Jerusalem, between academe and church, between heretics and Christians?’
-(Praescr.
-7), yet even this is expressed in the best classical style" pg 392
+    Evidence for weakness of persecution in Africa??

 What it means to be African- a multicultural identity (may need to merge with Romanization section- lots of overlap)

     Understanding Arnobius's identity as an African is crucial, because the blend of Roman and African cultures created a distinct background and lens through which Arnobius viewed paganism, Christianity, and society.
 By the time of Arnobius, there was a sense of pride attached to the national identity of Africans. [^footnote Shaw 527] The fact that Arnobius is referred to as "Afer", a Roman cognomen denoting a relationship to Africa, shows his connection to the culture- his name itself referred to his cultural heritage.
 Some other famous North Africans are generally referred to by this name, including Terence.
 This shows the level to which this identity was valued by the inhabitants of Africa.
 Even those Africans who seemed "as Roman as could be" still retained this ethnic identity.

     Both in spite of and because of Romanization, there arose a strong identity for Africans.
 Like African religion, many areas and peoples had local claims to which they were devoted.
 While these localized identities may have been emphasized more before the Roman governance, the encompassing African identity arose due to it.
 While this may seem counterintuitive, some Africans reacted against Romanization, rather creating a stronger identity for Africans "the social identity of groups is constructed out of circumstances of high-pressure factors-above all, warfare-that link diverse ethnic groups under a new single identity" pg 537.
 A common identity came about in order to protect Africans against the tide of Romanization.
+The African cults were either a resistance to Romanization, or were an attempt to mediate the cultural difference by maintaining a sense of African identity.
 The ethnic infighting among the Africans would not cease, but local claims became less important as a dichotomy of Romans and Africans emerged.
 On the other hand, many considered themselves both Roman and part of their African ethnic group, creating a blended, multicultural identity.

     Arnobius’s African background also heavily influenced his scholarly pursuits.
 Although he was Berber, a group indigenous to North Africa, he would have spoken and read Latin.
 Adversus Nationes was based on Arnobius’s understanding of a few Christian works, namely Clement of Alexandria's Protrepticus, Tertullian's Apologeticum, and the Octavius of Minucius Felix.
 The fact that all three of these men were African shows a level of nationalism and pride for the literary pursuits of his fellow Africans, along with a level of comfort with their writing style.
-Some scholars go so far as to describe Arnobius’s peculiarities as representative of the African style (though that should not necessarily be viewed as a compliment).